 Requirements.
 Each region conducts a quarterly review for each plant using PI data submitted by licensees and inspection findings compiled over the previous assessment period.
 This review is conducted within five weeks following the conclusion of the first and third quarters of the annual assessment cycle and within seven weeks following the conclusion of the second quarter of the assessment period.
 The most recent quarter of PIs and applicable inspection findings shall be considered in determining NRC actions in accordance with the Action Matrix.

 Preparation.
-The responsible regional DRP branch chief reviews the most recently submitted PIs, which should be submitted by the licensee 21 days after the end of the quarter, and the inspection findings contained in the plant issues matrix (PIM) to identify any performance trends.
+The responsible regional DRP or DORS branch chief reviews the most recently submitted PIs, which should be submitted by the licensee 21 days after the end of the quarter, and the inspection findings contained in the plant issues matrix (PIM) to identify any performance trends.
 The branch chief shall use the Action Matrix to help identify if there are NRC actions that should be considered that are not already included in the existing inspection plan.

 Conducting the quarterly review.
-The region determines the appropriate Action Matrix column for each plant and communicates the results to headquarters. he staff may become aware that a plant will reach a repetitive degraded cornerstone categorization prior to five consecutive quarters being exceeded.
+The region determines the appropriate Action Matrix column for each plant and communicates the results to headquarters.
+The staff may become aware that a plant will reach a repetitive degraded cornerstone categorization prior to five consecutive quarters being exceeded.
 When the regional office determines that a plant will reach a repetitive degraded cornerstone, an assessment letter shall be issued after entering the sixth quarter stating that the changes to the planned actions are consistent with Column 4 in the Action Matrix unless a deviation is requested.

 During the second quarter review, the staff shall review the PIM or Reactor Program System-Inspections (RPS-Inspections)/RRPS Reports/IR 12 Cross Cutting Aspect to determine if a cross-cutting theme or a CCI exists.
 The period of review should include the third and fourth quarters of the previous assessment year, and the first and second quarter of the current assessment year.